holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 * about some commons errors you encounter while coding

 ## Zome Functions
-Before you talk about a [zome function](https://developer.holochain.org/docs/glossary/#zome-function) you need to understand what a [zome](https://developer.holochain.org/docs/glossary/#zome) is.
+Before we talk about a [zome function](https://developer.holochain.org/docs/glossary/#zome-function), you need to understand what a [zome](https://developer.holochain.org/docs/glossary/#zome) is.
 A zome is a "basic unit of modularity inside a DNA".
 You can think of it as a package inside your codebase.
 Let's take a look.

 Open the zomes folder `developers/1.basic/0.zome-functions/exercise/zomes` in the developers-exercise git repo you [cloned](/developers/requirements/setup/#clone-repo).

 It contains just one folder: `exercise`.
-But you can rename the folder or add more zomes folders, so you can separate different concerns in different folders.
+But you can rename the folder or add more zome folders, so you can separate different concerns in different folders.
 Most exercises in the gym will have only one zome, named 'exercise'.
 This is just to keep things simple.

 ### DNA
 All your zome(s) together form a DNA.
 Just like the chromosomes in a cell in your body form one DNA.
 This DNA is compiled into a
 WASM binary.
-This means that when you want call a function in your zome from your UI or your integration test, you are calling an actual program.
+This means that when you want to call a function in your zome from your UI or your integration test, you are calling an actual program.
 This is the point where you need zome functions.

 ### Zome function

 A zome function is the bridge between the inside and the outside world.
-The inside world is your Rust code your zomes, entries in the DHT, ...
+The inside world is your Rust code, your zomes, entries in the DHT, ...
 The outside world is your UI or integration test that calls your code with the help of the [conductor](https://developer.holochain.org/docs/glossary/#conductor).
 So basically a zome function is a **function** that can be called **from the outside**.

 ### Getting ready

 You need to figure out
 - how to mark a function so it can be called from the outside
-- how data can be send in and out the zome
+- how data can be sent in and out of the zome

 In case you forgot, Zomes are written in [Rust](https://www.rust-lang.org/).
 Don't worry if you are new to the language, we will gladly help you grow comfortable with it.
 Look in the [Rust section](/developers/requirements/rust/) or join us at the [Holochain forum](https://forum.holochain.org/).